State Previews

 - 1

-Define interactive states using CVA variants or by passing state-specific class props.
+Define interactive states using CVA variants or by writing state-specific Tailwind classes (e.g. `disabled:opacity-50`, `focus-visible:ring-2`, `aria-invalid:border-destructive`).

 - 2